davidbuzz/MAVAgent/README.md

 	q  - Quit
 	h  - this Help text

 	d             - Debug Dump of MAVLink20Processor and MAVLinkSigning objects, full stats and highlighting.

 	a             - load All avail modules
 	m             - list loaded Modules

 	b             - load 'Better' module, demo, etc ,it will try to ARM your vehicle and keep it armed. ub            - Unload 'Better' module , might want to do this before usig 'ss'

-	s  - load 'Signing' module, which reports on signing events/status. ss - Setup Signing, quite complex, but tries to DISARM, then activate SIGNING on this connection uu - Deactivate Signing on this connection (uu undoes the work of ss ) us - Unload 'Signing' module
+	s             - load 'Signing' module, which reports on signing events/status. ss qwertyuiop - Setup Signing with given key, quite complex, but tries to DISARM, then activate SIGNING on this connection uu            - Deactivate Signing on this connection (uu undoes the work of ss ) us            - Unload 'Signing' module

+	p             - fetch all params from vehicle into local list ps STAT      - show a subset of params that match the given pattern (eg STAT), or the entire list

 ----------------------------------------------------------------------
 Example start-up output: